rocketlend/protocol/README.md

   interest can be seized by the lender from any of the borrower's RPL or ETH as it is withdrawn.

-RPL may be supplied to a pool (without changing its parameters) at any time.
+RPL may be supplied to a pool at any time.
 RPL that is not currently borrowed may be withdrawn from the pool at any time.
+Debt in a pool can be transferred to another pool (if the same lender owns both pools and specifies the extent to which they permit such transfers).

 Lending pools can be restricted to a limited set of borrowers.
-The set of borrowers that are allowed to borrow from a pool can be changed at any time by the lender (without changing the parameters that identify the pool).
+The set of borrowers that are allowed to borrow from a pool can be changed at any time by the lender.

 ### Borrower Actions